aroum/Watchman-layouts/README.md

-Watchman’s Layouts is a layout for ergo keyboards with 42 keys, such as: corne / jian / jorne / jorian / quasi 42 / centromere/ chimera ergo 42, mooncake 42 / enki 42.
+Watchman’s Layouts is a layout for ergo keyboards with 42 keys, such as: corne / jian / jorne / jorian / quasi 42 / centromere / chimera ergo 42 / mooncake 42 / enki 42.
 The idea is to place all the symbols I use on the main layer: for example: “[  ] `- \”, which are often on an extra layer in other layouts.
 And also have a full set of modifiers for each hand.
 This is achieved through the use of Mod-Tap.

 ![Main layer](/_images/main.png )